30Last update: 19 May, 2021

 or watch a subtitled ageism audience snapshot from the COTA Victoria talk, Ageism and me.

-COTA Victoria and Seniors Rights Victoria have also developed the Challenging Ageism publication as an overview of ageism in Australia.
+COTA Victoria and Seniors Rights Victoria have developed the Challenging Ageism publication as an overview of ageism in Australia.
 This paper includes examples (language, the media, elder abuse, and workplace discrimination), advice on how to stop it, and further resources.